How to self-quarantine with COVID-19

 In some people, COVID-19 is mild enough that you can safely recover at home.
 But you need to protect other people at the same time.
 If your doctor or local health department asks you to self-isolate or self-quarantine, here's what the Centers for Disease Control and Prevention says to do:

 Don't leave home except to get medical care.
 Staying home means no activities at work, school or any other public places.
 Don't use taxis, ride-sharing or public transportation either.
 If you do need medical care, call ahead for instructions.
 If it's an emergency, call 911.

 Keep away from people and pets at home.
 You need to keep a safe distance (at least 6 feet) from others.
 If you can, restrict yourself to a sick room and try to use a separate bathroom from others.
-Remember, some pets may be at risk too.
-So, if possible, don't handle them at this time.
+Avoid handling your pets, and let another family member take care of their needs at this time, if possible.

 Cover your coughs.
 When you need to cough or sneeze, cover your mouth and nose with a tissue and throw it in the trash.
 Then wash your hands right away.

 Clean your hands often.
 This is an important habit to keep up, even if you already have COVID-19.
 Use soap and water and wash for at least 20 seconds.
 If you don't have soap and water, a hand sanitizer with at least 60% alcohol will work, but make sure to rub your hands together until they feel dry.
 Avoid touching your face with unwashed hands.

 Clean high-touch surfaces.
 Objects that you and others touch often need to be disinfected daily.
 That includes things like counters, tables, doorknobs, bathroom fixtures, toilets, phones, computers, remotes and bedside tables.
 Most household disinfectants should work.
 Read and follow the instructions on the label.